jjclark1982/calc/README.md

 **Max score**: 25 marks

-#### Functionality - 16 marks
+#### Functionality: 16 marks

 Deduct 1 mark for each failing test in the **CalcTest** suite.

-#### Style - 3 marks
+#### Style: 3 marks

-Deduct up to 1 mark for bad or inconsistent indentation, whitespace, or braces.
+- Deduct up to 1 mark for bad or inconsistent indentation, whitespace, or braces.
-Deduct up to 1 mark for bad or misleading comments.
+- Deduct up to 1 mark for bad or misleading comments.
-Deduct up to 1 mark for unclear symbol naming.
+- Deduct up to 1 mark for unclear symbol naming.

-#### Design - 6 marks
+#### Design: 6 marks

 - **Functional separation**: Is the problem broken down into meaningful parts?
 - **Loose coupling**: Can parts be changed in isolation of each other?